brianhouse/sound_art/NEXT.md

 making enclosures out of boxes would be great just on its own

+seriously, this is almost essential. but not just boxes, get a found object. field trip to the bins? oh wait, that's portland.

 /

 a "sound sculpture" (or even just a box that opens) is great project